Convert keys between GnuPG, OpenSsh and OpenSSL

 OpenSSH to OpenSSL

-OpenSSH private keys are directly understable by OpenSSL:
+OpenSSH private keys are directly understable by OpenSSL.
+You can test for example:

 openssl rsa -in ~/.ssh/id_rsa -text openssl dsa -in ~/.ssh/id_dsa -text